inspry/checkview/README.txt

 == Changelog ==

 = 2.0.8 =
-* Added bypass for PerfMatters API barrier.
-* Added function to disable all form actions except CF7.
-* Added Google Recaptcha V2 bypass in FluentForms.
+* Added Recaptcha V2 bypass in FluentForms.
 * Updated the init hook to re-enable Recaptcha V2 and Cloudflare Turnstile after test completion.
-* Added BCC and CC suppressions in all forms.
+* Added suppression of BCC and CC fields in all forms.
 * Updated IP address check function to adapt to different server settings.
-* Added support to hide/show plugin details.
-* Updated logs saving and retrieval method.
+* Updated log saving and retrieval methods.
 * Added a new endpoint to share helper logs.
 * Added function to delete logs after 7 days.
-* Added endpoint to update status of test product.
-* Delayed checkview entries deletion in WS Form.
+* Delayed checkview entry deletion in WS Form.
-* Appended test id with test emails for SaaS notifications.
+* Appended test ID to test emails for SaaS notifications.
-* Added forminator forms integrations.
-* Resolved warnings in Formidable forms and GravityForms.
+* Resolved warnings in Formidable Forms and GravityForms.
-* Resolved WSF entry deletion issues by delays entry deletion.
+* Resolved WSF entry deletion issues by delaying entry deletion.
-* Whitelisted SaaS IP addresses in WordFence,  All in One Security, SolidWP and Defender Pro.
+* Whitelisted SaaS IP addresses in WordFence, All in One Security, SolidWP, and Defender Pro.

 = 2.0.7 =
 * Updated IP address check function to adapt to different server configurations.